yanctab/yanct-consulting-platform-page/README.md

 Open http://localhost/ and view the page.
 Make all will do the following

  - setup - install all tools e.g npm nginx certbot python3-certbot-nginx
- - build - install all npm dependencies and build
+ - build - install and setup everything needed to deploy the one-pager
- - configure - configure nginx
+ - configure - configure nginx and restart

-To generate a cert run
+This has been tested on Ubuntu 24.04.
+To deploy in production generate the cert by running

 <pre>
 make obtain-ssl